asig/cbm-font-editor/README.md

 (in plain and 'prg' format), as BASIC programs, or as source code for the cbmasm cross-assembler.

-To get started, you need a 2k Commodore font in binary format, which you can get for example at [zimmers.net](http://www.zimmers.net/anonftp/pub/cbm/firmware/characters/).

-This is an early version with basic functionality.
-Most notably, multi-color fonts are not supported yet.

-And last but not least, this app completely runs in your browser.
-All your data is kept on your own machine, nothing is sent over the internets!
+This app completely runs in your browser.
+All your data are belong to you!
+Everything is kept on your own machine, nothing is sent over the internets!

 The latest version of this app is always deployed to [cbmfonteditor.com](https://cbmfonteditor.com/)
 ## Build and run the app